AliMed ONE® Wireless Fall Monitoring System

 15. Are there HCPCS codes associated with the AliMed ONE System for billing purposes?

 No. AliMed does not publish HCSPC codes for fall alarms.

 1. Do the Bed or Chair Sensor Pads contain latex?

 No. Sensor Pads do not contain natural rubber latex.

-2. What material are the Bed and Chair Sensor Pads made of?
+2. From what material are the Bed and Chair Sensor Pads made?